Introduction: Introduction to Milling

 - Tolerance: 0.02 mm

 - Run a ViewMill simulation for the finishing pass.

-- Right click on BN.25-FIN and select simulate from start.
+- Right click on BN8-FIN and select simulate from start.

 - Click the play button to run the simulation

 The model looks mostly finished after our finishing strategy, but some of the faces don’t quite seem to be up to par.
-In this case, one solutiond would be to add another finishing pass that runs perpendicular to our toolpath.
+It would appear to make sense to add another pass that runs perpendicular to our toolpath.
 Luckily, we can do that within our raster finishing strategy.